Wisconsin Shares Suspension

 |Provider Name||Licensed Capacity*||Shares Authorizations*||Most Recent Monthly Payment|

 |Children Are Our Destiny FCCC||8||40 (March, 2012)||$14,042 (March, 2012)|

 Rationale for Reasonable Suspicion of Program Violation:

-The Department of Children and Families suspended all Wisconsin Shares payments to the provider based on a reasonable suspicion that the provider violated provisions of the Wisconsin Shares program.
-The suspension was based upon a combination of red flags indicating a likelihood of Shares violations and the following findings from the Department’s investigation including but not limited to: 1) the provider’s failure to maintain and submit accurate attendance records as required by the Shares program and 2) the provider’s failure to comply with the statutes, promulgated rules, or policies of the Wisconsin Shares program.
+The Department gave the provider an opportunity to provide a satisfactory explanation to the Department on 3/23/2012; the Department has determined the explanation to be unsatisfactory.
+The Department is revoking all child care authorizations and refusing to issue payments based upon a combination of red flags indicating a likelihood of Shares violations and the following findings from the Department’s investigation including: 1) the provider’s failure to provide access to the child care facility during the provider’s stated hours of operation; 2) the provider’s failure to have attendance records available at the child care site when the Department requested to review them; 3) the provider’s failure to maintain and submit accurate attendance records as required by the Shares program; and 4) the provider’s failure to comply with the statutes, promulgated rules, or policies of the Wisconsin Shares program.

 The Department has evidence that the provider:

-• Billed for children who did not appear on the attendance records.
+- Billed for children who did not appear on the attendance records or were marked as absent on the attendance records.